 Managing The Various River Tay Salmon Fishing Approaches

 Personally as a professional River Tay ghillie I used to think it was always best to separate all of the above salmon fishing approaches as best I could.
 Whether it truly made a difference to a salmon if an angler was allowed to spin through a pool before a fly fisher fished I do not honestly know but it did always make a difference to the fly fishing guest's thoughts.
-Very few fly fishers are happy about their fly water being spun prior to them fishing it so simple fly/spinning pool segregation or a no spinning before lunchtime seems to keep everyone happy.
-Ultimately the salmon beat head ghillie makes that decision and his operational decision should be respected and is always final.
+Very few fly fishers are happy about their fly water being spun prior to them fishing it so simple fly/spinning pool segregation or a no spinning before lunchtime rule seems to keep everyone happy.
+Ultimately the salmon beat head ghillie makes that call and his operational decision should be respected and is always final.